klees/ILIAS/docs/documentation/input-processing.md

 The GUI-class retreives and checks the input provided by the user via query- params in `$_GET`.
 It complains when the input doesn't match some criteria.
-It the hands the data off to some service that does the actual work.
+It hands the data over to some service that does the actual work.
 When the GUI and the service where created, this design is perfectly secure regarding the input parameter.
 A practical example might be some service that needs a filename as input parameter via get an then does some operation on the file, e.g.